 Saddleback College and all of California's Community Colleges recognize that the growth and stability of the State's economy rests on a skilled workforce, strong business sustainability and personal prosperity.
 For over 40 years, Saddleback College has educated and prepared the Orange County workforce for careers in industries that fuel the regional economy.

 The Saddleback College Economic and Workforce Development Initiative facilitates a variety of solutions for employment development and workforce training.
-From no-cost to low-cost general training, the Economic and Workforce Development Initiative can help businesses and the individual student navigate through the array of options at Saddleback College and a network of resources throughout California.
+From no-cost to low-cost general training, the Economic and Workforce Development Initiative can help businesses with their workforce training needs.

 With the goal of providing resources for individual and community prosperity, Saddleback College's Economic and Workforce Development Initiative is committed to meeting the challenge of providing regional leadership in timely and responsive workforce training and education.

-You are invited to download a copy of the most current draft of the EWD Plan.
-Your comments are encouraged and welcomed; please direct them to: firstname.lastname@example.org.
+You are invited to download a copy of the EWD Plan.
+Your comments are encouraged and welcomed; please direct them to: Contact Form (link sends e-mail).

 Guiding Principles for the EWD Plan